Kristina01111000/Drws_site/README.md

 For next week:
 Make a quiz for lesson 9: what should you expect from your 4 element yoga, what body parts are affected by the elements, not about specific moves
-Make a copy of the patreon picture + blurb and add it to the lessons on GH -> for lessons 7 -> 9 See if PMP can show the start date of the users if they aren’t paying make chats for all of the quizzes 6 - 9, also write leading questions for discussion he needs to update the peepso subscription soon, its slowing down the site -> significantly
+See if PMP can show the start date of the users if they aren’t paying make chats for all of the quizzes 6 - 9, also write leading questions for discussion he needs to update the peepso subscription soon, its slowing down the site -> significantly